 Alison Canney, a Registered Behavior Technician from Meriden, CT

 Victoria Daigle, an Early Intervention Associate from Norwich, CT

-Natanielle Hatfield, a Behavior Technician from Mystic, CT
+Sara Fulton, a Registered Behavior Technician from Newington, CT

 Keisha Powell, a Board-Certified Autism Specialist from South Windsor, CT